 What Are Art Prints?
 Understanding the Basics

-Printmaking began with woodcuts and etchings, but modern technology now offers better colors and details.
-With print-on-demand services for artists, you can sell art worldwide from a digital file.
+Art prints are high-quality copies of original artworks made through various printing methods.
+They let you share your work widely while keeping the original safe.
+Printmaking began with woodcuts and etchings, but modern technology now delivers far better color and detail - and with print-on-demand for artists, you can sell worldwide from a single digital file.

 Original Artwork vs. Reproductions